Should You Wait Until You're Out of Debt to Repair Credit?

 - Mistakes are common on credit reports.
 Make sure all of the information is accurate.
 You can get all three of the credit bureaus from annualcreditreport.com.

-- Pay credit card balances down to 25% or less of your credit limit.
+- Pay credit card balances down to 25 percent or less of your credit limit.
 Paying down your balance can have a huge positive effect on your credit score.

 Founded in 1997, CreditInfocenter.com is a one-stop destination for consumers looking for advice on repairing and rebuilding bad credit.
 CreditInfocenter.com offers several books for purchase, including Good Credit Is Sexy, a tongue-in-cheek guide to managing your finances.